How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 Causes of itchy rashes

-• Allergy to drugs, food, in contact with a substance that causes such a strong reaction.
+• Allergy to medications, food, or in contact with a substance that causes such a strong reaction.

 • Insect bites (mosquitoes, bees, wasps, ants).